 The standardized hospitalization rate for seniors has been in steady decline over the last six years.
-The 2021/22 regional rate of 228.3 is slightly higher than the targeted rate of 213.7 hospitalizations per 1,000 seniors.
-Rates vary by community with some better than the target, while other have opportunity for improvement.
-Rates are trending in a positive direction for the majority of our communities.
+The 2022/23 regional rate of 229.5 is slightly higher than the targeted rate of 213.7 hospitalizations per 1,000 seniors.
+Rates vary by community with communities in the Fraser East/Fraser Rural part of the region (Mission, Abbotsford, Chilliwack, Agassiz-Harrison and Hope) demonstrating higher hospitalization rates for residents aged 70+ years than urban communities.

-We are seeking to reduce unnecessary hospitalizations by ensuring people aged 70 and older have access to a most responsible physician or Nurse Practitioner through Primary Care Networks.
+We are seeking to reduce unnecessary hospitalizations by ensuring people aged 70 and older have access to a family doctor or nurse Practitioner through Primary Care Networks.
 These networks are under development across Fraser Health, in partnership with local Divisions Of Family Practice.
 Their main focus is to increase access to the services you need when you need it.
-We are also strengthening linkages between Family Doctors and Nurse Practitioners with the Specialized Community Services Programs for Seniors and Adults with Complex Medical Conditions and/or Frailty to better support patients and families access the care they need in the community and remain at home as along as possible.
-This will be possible through the connection with appropriate community based resources including: Nursing, Physiotherapy, Occupational Therapy, Social Work, Palliative Care, End of Life Care, Respite for care providers, Assisted Living options, Long Term Care as well as rapid access to specialized clinics.
+We are also strengthening linkages between family doctors and nurse practitioners with the Specialized Community Services Programs for Seniors and Adults with Complex Medical Conditions and/or Frailty to better support patients and families access the care they need in the community and remain at home as along as possible.
+This will be possible through the connection with appropriate community based resources including.
+Nursing.
+Physiotherapy, Occupational Therapy, Social Work, Palliative Care, End of Life Care, Respite for care providers, Assisted Living options, Long Term Care as well as rapid access to specialized clinics.
 Urgent & Primary Care Centres are also attaching those complex patients that do not have a regular primary care provider.

-Ensure that you have a family doctor, and/or Nurse practitioner.
+Ensure that you have a family doctor, and/or nurse practitioner.
 Use the available community based services and programs to meet your health and social care needs.
-Ask your family physician and health care team to help you learn how you can best manage your chronic conditions as well as help you know early warning signs and symptoms to avoid a deterioration of your health.
+Ask your family doctor and health care team to help you learn how you can best manage your chronic conditions as well as help you know early warning signs and symptoms to avoid a deterioration of your health.
 Request community supports such as home health or home support to help manage your condition.
 Know what to do in the event of emergency.
-Exercise if you can.
-Eat a healthy diet, and try to maintain a healthy weight.
-For additional support for advice of how to meet your health care needs call HealthLink BC (dial 8-1-1) which is available 24 hours,7 days a week to speak to a Registered Nurse or call Fraser Health's Virtual Care service to get you connected to health services in your communities for non-urgent or emergent care needs and is available seven days a week from 10 AM to 10 PM at 1-800-314-0999.
+Utilize preventative measures if you can such as exercise, eating a healthy diet and maintaining a healthy weight.
+For additional support for advice of how to meet your health care needs call HealthLink BC (dial 8-1-1) which is available 24 hours 7 days a week to speak to a Registered Nurse or call Fraser Health's Virtual Care Service to get you connected to health services in your communities for non-urgent or emergent care needs and is available seven days a week from 10 AM to 10 PM at 1-800-314-0999.